Mandres07/reactjs-redux-learning/README.md

 ## Redux-ReactJS

-a simple reactJS project with Redu implementation for learning purposes
+a simple reactJS project with Redux implementation for learning purposes